Armed Reaction II

 Armed Reaction II (陀槍師姐 II (to4 coeng1 si1 ze2 II)) is a 2000 Hong Kong modern cop drama produced by TVB.
 The drama stars Bobby Au-yeung and Esther Kwan as the main leads with Joyce Tang, Marco Ngai, Mimi Chu and Joe Ma in main supporting roles.
-Original broadcast of the series began on TVB Jade channel from May 29 to July 8, 2000 at 9:30-10:30 p.m. timeslot with 32 episodes total.
+Original broadcast of the series began on TVB Jade channel from May 29 to July 8, 2000, at 9:30-10:30 p.m. timeslot with 32 episodes total.

 Armed Reaction II was produced due to high ratings and positive reviews of the first installment of Armed Reaction.

 Synopsis

 The story takes place a few years from the first series.

 Chu So Ngo (Esther Kwan) has been promoted to sergeant rank in the police but she encounters professional setbacks due to her new responsibilities.
 She depends on fellow cop Chan Siu Sang (Bobby Au-Yeung) who is now her boyfriend for support and a secure future, and hopes for him to get promoted soon.
 They plan to get married.
 The added pressure of waiting for a promotion and So Ngo depending on him gets to Siu Sang, and he finds some breathing room with Sum Yeo (Eileen Yeow), his beautiful next door neighbor whom he sees as a platonic friend.
 When So Ngo finds out that she cannot have any more children, she rethinks whether she and Siu Sang should really get married.
 With all the added pressure in their relationship, both decide to break up.
 Siu Sang finds relief in Sum Yeo, whom he dates briefly and soon marries.
 So Ngo starts a relationship with taxi driver Yeung Kwong Chiu (Eddie Cheung), who thinks she looks like his dead wife.

 Sam Yuen (Joyce Tang) and Ching Fung (Marco Ngai) are also experiencing difficulties in their new marriage when San Yuan is transferred to the Special Police Unit and concentrates more on her career than starting a family.
-With added pressure from the in-laws to start having grandchildren, and Sam Yuen’s persistence in placing her career first, the two’s marriage begins to fall apart due to constant bickering and misunderstanding.
-After having a huge fight with Sam Yuen when she failed to show up at her mother in law’s birthday party because of an accident.
-Fung spends time at a bar to drink his frustrations away then proceeds to have a one night stand with a stranger whom came on to him.
-With their marriage in jeopardy Sam Yuen further buries herself in her in her career, putting all her concentration into her current case regarding a serial psycho sex offender taxi driver wanted by the cops.
+With added pressure from the in-laws to start having grandchildren, and Sam Yuen's persistence in placing her career first, the two's marriage begins to fall apart due to constant bickering and misunderstanding.
+After having a huge fight with Sam Yuen when she failed to show up at her mother in law's birthday party because of an accident.
+Fung spends time at a bar to drink his frustrations away then proceeds to have a one-night stand with a stranger whom came on to him.
+With their marriage in jeopardy Sam Yuen further buries herself in her career, putting all her concentration into her current case regarding a serial psycho sex offender taxi driver wanted by the cops.
 When Sam Yuen becomes the psycho sex offender's next victim, Ching Fung stays by her side.